antronerds/r2-tutorials/docs/Exporting_Data.md

 1. To illustrate this option.
-Select in the main screen in box 3 “Find Correlated genes with a single gene”.
+Select in the main screen in box 3 â€œFind Correlated genes with a single geneâ€.
-2. Type “MYCN” in box and click ‘next’, in the next screen leave all the selection criteria at their default settings and click ‘next’.
+2. Type â€œMYCNâ€ in box and click â€˜nextâ€™, in the next screen leave all the selection criteria at their default settings and click â€˜nextâ€™.
 3. A list of genes significantly correlating (up and down) with the MYCN gene is generated.
 The right menu provides you with a set of options to continue your analysis including exporting data.
     [![](_static/images/ExportData_menu.png)**Figure
     3: Continuing
     your analysis.**](Image:Image:ExportData_menu.png)
-4. Click on “MakeMeATable (TMEV) ready” in a new (tab) screen you can download the table matrix with the corresponding annotation by using the right click of your mouse.
+4. Click on â€œMakeMeATable (TMEV) readyâ€ in a new (tab) screen you can download the table matrix with the corresponding annotation by using the right click of your mouse.
 The generated table can be used directly in external programs such as the commonly used clustering program as the TIGR Multi experiment viewer (TMEV) which is freely available.
-5. Try also the other options listed in this menu, ‘save current ….’, ‘reference for …’ and “Store results ….
+5. Try also the other options listed in this menu, â€˜save current â€¦.â€™, â€˜reference for â€¦â€™ and â€œStore results â€¦.
 These are all different formats to export your results for use outside R2 or store in R2 to continue your analyses at a later time-point.

   ----------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------
   ![](_static/images/R2d2_logo.png))***Did you know that you can export data from different types of modules?***
-  Using a different module such as “Time Series” also provides the option to export the results of use outside R2 or at a later time point within R2.
+  Using a different module such as â€œTime Seriesâ€ also provides the option to export the results of use outside R2 or at a later time point within R2.
   ----------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------